mw-orcl/adb-connectors/microsoft-power-bi-gateway/power-bi-gateway/power-bi-gateway-connector-guide.md

 ## **Prerequisites**

 - This document assumes ADB, such as Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing (ATP), or Autonomous JSON Database (AJD) is provisioned on OCI.
 To provision ADB, see [here](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/autonomous-provision.html#GUID-0B230036-0A05-4CA3-AF9D-97A255AE0C08).
-- ADB Wallet is downloaded on your machine running Power BI Gateway.
-To download and configure the wallet see [here](?lab=wallet).

 ![adb](./images/adb-ui-details.png)